Pietrasanta, Italy

 Impressed, I was almost ready to lick the floors.

-The art would be carved from one massive block of marble weighing 77 tons.
+The Universal Call to Holiness was to be carved from a single massive block of marble weighing 77 tons.
 We filmed similar blocks being transported on the backs of what looked like rickety little flatbed trucks, down the mountain roads filled with hairpin switchbacks.
-The Italians drove with the doors of the cab open, ready to spring out of their trucks if their heavy loads of marble lost control on the way down.

 The quarry kept a crushed vehicle at the top of the road – a reminder to everyone of the dangers of letting their load get out of hand and the possibility of brake failure.
+I watched, jaw dropped open, as the Italians drove with the doors of their cabs open, ready to spring out of their trucks if their heavy loads of marble lost control on the way down.
 Unstable as the trucks appeared to be, they were at least an improvement over earlier times when live bulls were used.

 Charmed by the bottles of wine I saw on each table, and wanting to remember the scene, I raised my camera to grab a shot of the scene.
 Instantly an arm came out blocking me.
 I heard the words “No, no!” as a finger waved furiously at my camera.
 They didn’t want any documentation of the wine at lunch.